Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Approach

 \subsection{Task-driven OOD detection with statistical guarantees}

 We now tackle the problem of OOD detection as defined in Section~\ref{sec:problem_formulation}.
 The PAC-Bayes training pipeline from Section~\ref{subsec:PAC-Bayes} produces a policy $\pi$ with associated bounds $\overline{C}_\delta(\pi,S)$ and $\underline{C}_\delta(\pi,S)$ on the expected cost $C_\D(\pi)$ that hold with probability $1-\delta$ over the sampling of the training dataset $S \sim \D^m$ and the policy $\pi \sim P$.
-Our key idea for OOD detection is that if our PAC bound $\overline{C}_\delta(\pi,S)$ is violated by $\pi$ in the test environments $S'$ (drawn from the test distribution $\D'$), then this indicates that the test environments are OOD.
-We present two detectors below that formalize this intuition using two popular frequentist statistical inference tools --- hypothesis testing via p-value and confidence interval overlap.
+Our key idea for OOD detection is that if our PAC bound $\overline{C}_\delta(\pi,S)$ is violated by $\pi$ in the test environments $S'$ (drawn from the test distribution $\D'$), then this indicates that the test environments are OOD-adverse and if $\underline{C}_\delta(\pi,S)$ is violated, then this indicates that the test environments are OOD-benign.
+We present two detectors below that formalize this intuition using two popular frequentist statistical inference tools --- hypothesis testing via p-values and confidence interval overlap.